Skip to main content

 Ombudsman (opens in new tab)

 If you need help to raise a concern, Llais – your voice in health and social care can help you do this.
-Llais is an independent body and its free Advocacy service and can provide information, advice and support to members of the public who may wish to raise a concern.
+Llais is an independent body and its free Advocacy service can provide information, advice and support to members of the public who may wish to raise a concern.

 Llais can support you to raise a concern and give advice on the most appropriate course of action.